bicycle-codes/ailuropoda/README.md

 ### `isValid (message)`

 Verify a message.
-This does not look at links, only the signature.
+This does not look at links, only the signature and hash.

 ```ts
 async function isValid (msg:SignedPost):Promise<boolean>